 Yes.
-Aside from the number of credits and time of the courses (evening), part-time students receive the same opportunities to pursue clinics, journals and moot court.
+Aside from the distribution of credits over the program and the meeting time of the courses, part-time students receive the same opportunities to pursue clinics, journals, and moot court.

 Are the professors who teach part-time courses the same as those that teach full-time?